-TH 210 HOUSEKEEPING MANAGEMENT (3)
+TH210 HOUSEKEEPING MANAGEMENT (3)

 This course presents a systematic approach to managing housekeeping operations in the hospitality industry.
 The various areas of responsibility will be presented with both managerial and technical skills demonstrated and practiced.
-Pre: TH100 (2 credits lec, 1 credit lab)
+Pre: TH100 (3 credits lec)

-TH 215 FRONT OFFICE OPERATIONS (3)
+TH215 FRONT OFFICE OPERATIONS (3)